lxl-max/image-segmentation/docs/index.md

 **Strengths**

 - Very simple and fast
-- Works well when the image histogram has two clear peaks
-  (e.g. dark background + bright object)
+- Works well when the image histogram has two clear peaks (e.g. dark background + bright object)

 **Weaknesses**

-- Struggles when:
-  - foreground and background intensities overlap a lot
+- Foreground and background intensities overlap a lot
-  - lighting is very uneven across the image
+- Lighting is uneven across the image

 **Good for**